jkao1/Camel/README.md

 ##Unresolved Bugs
 - histogram table output range can only take an output range which starts in the 'A' column
 - the first time in checking the checkbox "bold", it italicizes the text instead.
-- font sizes/names/styles aren't remembered in each cell
+- font sizes/names/styles aren't remembered in each cell in non-Mac OS
 - styled cells are not saved in file

 ##How to Run